 It also means you can have you computer, tablet or phone in the kitchen with you as you work.

-You’ll have access to the course materials for life, so you can always come back to them for review.
-You’ll also be immediately upgraded when we add new material.
+You’ll have access to this version of course materials for life, so you can always come back to them for review.

 Here’s what you get inside The Raw Chef Beginners. . .

 I've hand picked the absolute best and most essential lessons to get you going in as short amount of time as possible.